symfony/ux/src/TwigComponent/doc/index.rst

 template.
 You can use the ``ExposeInTemplate`` attribute to expose private/protected properties and public methods directly in a component template (``someProp`` vs ``this.someProp``, ``someMethod`` vs ``this.someMethod``).
-/* update this part to Properties must be *accessible* (have a getter and setter).
-Methods *cannot have*
-*  because if i have a getter without a setter and the prop is private as an example so how can i get a prop that is not setted
-*  from the start
-*/
 Properties must be *accessible* (have a getter).
 Methods *cannot have* required parameters::